Descent098/compsci/compsci-kb/programming/Hashing.md

 For passwords there are more involved hashing algorithms you can look into.
 These algorithms are designed to take a while to compute, the reason you want this is to avoid [brute force attacks](https://cybernews.com/security/what-is-a-brute-force-attack/) (video version [here](https://www.youtube.com/watch?v=7U-RbOKanYs)).
 These are not great for long sets of data because of how slow they are:

-**DO RESEARCH YOURSELF AS THIS ARTICLE MAY HAVE AGED BY THE TIME YOU'RE READING IT AND THESE MAY NO LONGER BE SECURE!**

 - Bcrypt
     - [Wikipedia page](https://en.wikipedia.org/wiki/Bcrypt)
     - [Hashing in Action: Understanding bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/)